yokeshkumar7105/Linux-Training-Program/Readme.md

 ## Linux Training

-This repository contains the assignments that are I have done during my linux training program.
+This repository contains the assignments that are I'm doing during my linux training program.